How Nintendo Switch Charging Works

 Nintendo Switch Underdraws From 12V

 The Switch will only draw up to 12W from USB-C PD chargers that offer 12V, but not 15V.
 Earlier reports indicated it would draw a full 18W from 12V/1.5A.
 And my previous statements said the same, based on those reports.
-But my testing of 12V chargers (two chargers, one power bank from two different brands) shows a 12W limit.
+But more recent testing of 12V chargers from various brands shows a 12W limit.
+This is a limit set by the Switch itself.

 Provided your power draw exceeds your power usage then you can charge the Switch’s battery.
 Most chargers can charge the Switch while it is asleep.
 USB-C is required to charge while you play under most conditions.
 Idle (on, but no game launched) is the worst state to charge in.
 Power usage is high, but the Switch won’t take in its max draw rate.